1/3 BPS loops and defect CFTs in ABJM theory: Displacement multiplets of 1/3 BPS line operators

 As presented in Section~\ref{sec:1/2sigma}, The operators $\sigma^+$ and $\sigma^-$ (or $\sigma$ and $\bar\sigma$) \eqref{sigmapm} are also natural insertions in $W_1^+$.
 They are in the 1/3 BPS multiplet \eqref{1/3sigma} and as $\sigma$ changes the superconnection from $\cL_1^+$ to $\cL_4^-$, we can then insert operators naturally living on $W_4^-$.
 In particular this applies to the tlit operators, \eqref{tlit} as \beq \sigma\Fb\,,\qquad \sigma\Ob_a\,,\qquad \sigma\Lambdab\,. \eeq We can adjoin to all these operators $\bar\sigma$ from the right, so they become insertions into the $W_1^+$ loop without a change in connection.

 Some care is required in analysing $\sigma$ and composites like $\sigma\Fb$ or $\sigma\Fb\bar\sigma$.
 Recall that a special feature of the ABJM Wilson lines is that the preserved supercharges do not annihilate the connections in Appendix~\ref{app:WLs} but give total derivatives \eqref{total-deriv}.
 When acting on the entire line, these total derivative integrate to zero, hence the loops are BPS.
+This is rather similar to the insertion of BPS protected operator into the BPS cusp in $\cN=4$ SYM in 4d~\cite{Gromov:2012eu}.

 When acting on the line with insertions, we find extra boundary terms.
 As discussed in Appendix~\ref{app:subtlety}, the action of a supercharge on an odd supermatrix insertion in $W_1^-$ is covariantised to \bal \tilde Q_+^{1a} \bullet =Q_+^{1a} \bullet - \{\bar G^a, \bullet\}\,, \qquad \tilde Q_-^{a4} \bullet =Q_-^{a4} \bullet -\{ G^a , \bullet\}\,, \eal with $\bar G^a$ and $G^a$ in \eqref{G^a}.
 In the case of $W_4^-$ the roles of $\bar G^a$ and $G^a$ are reversed \eqref{total-deriv}.